aau-giraf/weekplanner/README.md

 ## Contributing

-We are using the Gitflow brancing pattern so all development must be done in either a feature branch or the `develop` branch.
+We are using the GitFlow brancing pattern so all development must be done in either a feature branch or the `develop` branch.

 1. Clone the project
 2. `git checkout develop`